Companion services — when they need company more than care

 Your parent might also end up genuinely enjoying the time with their companion.
 They might look forward to these visits in a way they look forward to little else.
 They might tell you stories about things they did together.
 They might feel less invisible and less forgotten.

-The presence of another human being, someone who shows up regularly and cares about your parent, can transform your parent's experience of a day that might otherwise feel empty.
+The presence of another human being, someone who shows up regularly and cares about your parent, can transform a day that might otherwise feel empty.
 That's not a small thing.
-That's exactly what your parent needs.
+That's exactly what your parent needs right now.